anon2348/vetdd-feedback/README.md

 VetDD is a veterinary disease reference application designed for students and professionals in the veterinary field.
 It provides structured, section-by-section information on over 150 animal diseases — covering causes, clinical signs, gross pathology, pathophysiology, diagnosis, and more.

-This repository is where the veterinary community can contribute peer-reviewed feedback to improve the accuracy and depth of disease information displayed in the app.
+This repository is where members of the public can contribute feedback to improve the accuracy and depth of disease information displayed in the app.

 ---

 ## How This Repo Works

-Each disease in VetDD has its own Markdown file inside the `diseases/` folder.
-The file is named after the disease (lowercase, hyphen-separated), for example:
+Each disease in VetDD has its own Markdown file inside the `diseases/` folder above (in this repositry).
+The file is named per the disease name in all lowercase, with a hyphen instead of a space, for example:

 - `diseases/botulism.md`
 - `diseases/foot-and-mouth-disease.md`